Pallet wood Hydro-driver theory, construction guide

 - Slats are attached using TurboCoach screws for easy replacement

-    - Open stone-retaining base from 1/2 inch Aviary galvanised-metal mesh
+- Open stone-retaining mesh base from 25mm x 25mm Galvanised Welded mesh (19 gauge)

 - Drilled holes in elongated plastic struts to allow a metal stake to be slotted across the top to act as a swivel / attachment point

 - Triangle arched mesh void beneath stones within the central pallet void